adcaudill/ccsrch/README.md

                    or 2 format
-    -T             Check for both Track 1 and Track 2 patterns -c             Show a count of hits per file (only when using -o) -h             Usage information
+    -T             Check for both Track 1 and Track 2 patterns -c             Show a count of hits per file (only when using -o) -l N           Limits the number of results from a single file before going on to the next file.
+    -h             Usage information
 ```